 Reporting of Blood Lead Test Results

-- ELEVATED blood lead test results must be reported to OHA within one working day.
+Blood lead test results of 3.5 ug/dL or higher must be reported to OHA within

 Oregon Lead Poisoning Guidelines